 Whether you have an office full of computers and networking equipment or a single website hosted on someone else’s servers, you need to ensure that your software is regularly updated.

-Operating systems and appliances need to be patched when updates become available, because the creators of these products are fixing bugs and security flaws that they were not aware of at the time of the previous release.
+Operating systems and appliances need to be patched when updates become available because the creators of these products are fixing bugs and security flaws that they were unaware of at the time of the previous release.

 The same is true for your website and plugins.
-There may be unrecognized security holes in your web applications, plugins, and CMS system, so always make sure that everything is up to date.
-If you use a great hosting company, you will probably find that they keep all of the backend systems up to date, but be sure to check with your provider.
-If there’s software you need to update yourself, make sure that you verify compatibility with your site, and always test offline with a copy of your site before finalizing any updates.
+There may be unrecognized security holes in your web applications, plugins, and CMS system, so always ensure that everything is up to date.
+If you use an excellent hosting company, you will probably find that they keep all of the backend systems up to date, but check with your provider.
+If there’s a software you need to update yourself, make sure that you verify compatibility with your site, and always test offline with a copy of your site before finalizing any updates.

 This has to be one of the easiest ways to protect your business data.
 Even if all you do is a weekly backup to removable storage like a thumb drive, you’re capturing valuable snapshots of your data.

-There are backup service providers that will copy your data to the cloud, making it much less vulnerable to loss and corruption.
+Some backup service providers will copy your data to the cloud, making it much less vulnerable to loss and corruption.
 It’s a good safeguard against ransomware, which can lock you out of your data, rendering years of records and files useless.

-Whether you use a service, install software to automate the backup process, or have a simple reminder on your calendar, doing regular backups is the single most important step you can take to protect your data.
+Whether you use a service, install software to automate the backup process, or have a simple reminder on your calendar, doing regular backups is the most important step to protect your data.